 My mood wasn’t helped by the fact that we had to take our shoes off, as is required in most Japanese castles and temples, and walk around in our socks.
 My feet were already painfully sore from our hike on Mount Misen the day before, so it was borderline excruciating to have to walk around on wooden floors without shoes.

 I was so anxious to get out of there, that I felt like I was going to burst.
 After what seemed like an eternity, we finally got through the castle and were back outside, free from the crowds.
 What a relief!

 Shaking off our frustration, we decided to walk around the grounds a bit more and enjoy the castle from some different angles.
 Seeing the castle again from the outside, framed by newly blossoming cherry trees, helped put me in a better mood and reminded me of how much I love Japan, crowds and all!

 Final Thoughts on Our Visit to Himeji Castle

 In the end, our visit to Himeji Castle was quite polarizing.
 We very much loved the elegant architecture and beautiful grounds, but disliked the actual experience of visiting the interior.

 Part of me wishes we had skipped going inside, instead spending more time in the grounds.
 On the other hand, we came all this way so why stop short of having the full experience?

-Although our visit to Himeji Castle wasn’t the best experience, seeing the castle covered in scaffolding would have been a way bigger disappointment!
+Although our visit to Himeji Castle wasn’t the best experience we had during our two weeks in Japan, seeing the castle covered in scaffolding would have been a way bigger disappointment!

 Tips for Visiting Himeji Castle